Easter at Bracknell

 The K2 building is located across the car park of the Kerith Centre.

-• Throughout the year, we meet every Sunday at 10:00 am.
-Find out more about us here.
+Throughout the year, we meet every Sunday at 9:30 am or 11:30 am.
+With monthly 6 pm meetings.

 These songs celebrate the resurrection of Jesus Christ and remind us of the hope and victory we have because of His sacrifice and triumph over death.